dequelabs/Form-Personalization/README.md

-# Cogsistency
+# Form Personalization

-Creating consistent (appearing) UI for common element types
+Creating consistent UI for common input fields as we as calling out input fields that present security or privacy concerns.

 ## Installation / Setup